- Study at Deakin

 The functions and principles of management within arts and cultural organisations are the focus of this course.
 It examines the role of arts management in creating opportunities for arts and cultural organisations to be vital, viable and responsive to stakeholders, as well as the critical role of arts marketing in ensuring the arts engage diverse audiences and stakeholders.
 The Masters program also explores the role of cultural projects and events in creating vibrant and dynamic cities and destinations, along with the financial reporting and analysis work that underpins all organisations and programs.

 Study within this course combines both the theory and practice of arts management, through a combination of reading, research and practical assignments.
 The Masters program offers students the opportunity to engage with a range of industry representatives, gain exposure to the work of cutting edge practitioners and thinkers, and integrate their work and learning.
-Students are also able to build on their practical skills and industry experience through an internship.
+Students have the opportunity to investigate arts and cultural management to an extent that encourages leadership in the sector, and provides opportunities to re-vision and extend current arts and cultural management practice.
+Students build on their practical skills and industry experience through an internship or applied work-based project.

 Within the Masters program students are able to specialise in areas of arts management such as audience development, marketing, and cultural heritage and tourism.